FGIT: Fault-Guided Fine-Tuning for Code Generation: Experiments Setup

+We conduct experiments on three widely used code generation benchmarks to demonstrate the superiority and generality of \appname.
+We use HumanEval(+), MBPP(+)~\cite{liu2024your,chen2021evaluating,austin2021program} and Bigcodebench\cite{zhuo2024bigcodebench}.
+Specifically, our study uses both the full set and hard set with complete configuration of Bigcodebench, namely, BigCodeBench-Full and BigCodeBench-Hard.

-To evaluate code generation performance, we use the Pass@K metric, which is widely used in prior studies~\cite{chen2021evaluating,mu2023clarifygpt,huang2023competition}.
-This metric checks whether the generated code passes all test cases successfully within the first K generations.
+To evaluate performance, we use the Pass@K metric, which is widely used in prior studies~\cite{chen2021evaluating,mu2023clarifygpt,huang2023competition}.
 Following prior studies~\cite{fakhoury2024llm,dong2024self,jiang2024self}, our experimental design adopts K=1, focusing exclusively on first-attempt success rates.
 This metric also aligns with real-world scenarios where developers aim to produce accurate code on the first attempt~\cite{dong2024self}.
-It should be noted that Pass@1 represents a particularly strict evaluation metric for code generation and improving it is challenging.
-Higher Pass@1 scores indicate better code generation performance.